Edward Schreyer: Political return

 Schreyer also waded into the federal parliamentary dispute of 2008-09, in which the opposition parties threatened to revoke their confidence in the sitting prime minister, Stephen Harper.
 Schreyer said: "Any group that presumes to govern must be willing to face and seek the confidence of Parliament, and it mustn't be evaded and it mustn't be long avoided.
 I can't put it any more succinctly than that...
 I must come back to your use of the words, 'to duck a confidence vote'... that must simply not be allowed to happen."

+His son, Jason Schreyer, was a Winnipeg city councillor from 2014 until his death in 2025 at the age of 57.